 The current desktop represents an aging paradigm, increasingly burdened by the rigid silos of modern software and restrictive application models.
 It functions as a constrained spatial metaphor that fails to mirror the fluid nature of human thinking, often ignoring the necessity of context in our digital lives.
-We must move toward a future where the interface is not a static container, but a malleable environment that prioritizes item over closed application windows, fostering a more intimate and productive relationship with the tools we use to build our world.
+We must move toward a future where the interface is not a static container, but a malleable environment that prioritizes items over closed application windows, fostering a more intimate and productive relationship with the tools we use to build our world.

 By shifting our focus to the item as the core primitive, we can transcend the limitations of traditional window-based management and create truly fluid workspaces.